Skip to main content

 });

-Note: Ensure that the selected model is enabled for reasoning.
+• Ensure that the selected model supports reasoning output.

 WatsonxEmbeddingModel